kattoyoshi/PytorchInfinity/README.md

 # PytorchInfinity
-Training environment on top of pytorch lightning
+Training environment on top of mmcv